JBlaak/Fitted/README.md

 [![Build Status](https://travis-ci.org/JBlaak/Fitted.svg?branch=master)](https://travis-ci.org/JBlaak/Fitted)

-Use ES7 decorators to execute HTTP requests and manage processing of responses, an easy and readable way of managing how data flows through the networking layer of your application.
+Use ECMAScript decorators ([currently a Stage 2 proposal](https://github.com/tc39/proposals)) to execute HTTP requests and manage processing of responses, an easy and readable way of managing how data flows through the networking layer of your application.

 Example
 ----

-Two main parts, the function decorators which will actually do the request, and the class decorators which will allow you to handle the way responses from the server are transformed and handled.
+Two main parts, the method decorators which will actually do the request, and the class decorators which will allow you to handle the way responses from the server are transformed and handled.

 The simplest example is just a fetch of data from a JSON endpoint: